Sandip75/sandip75/README.md

 ### **Gold Saver App (Backend Developer & Product Manager)**
 **July 2024 - February 2025**
-- Developed a mobile app for gold savings, including backend infrastructure, API development, and integration of payment systems and APIs.
+- Developed a finance-focused mobile application for gold savings, focusing on backend API design, integration of payment systems, and working closely with cross-functional teams.

 ### **Georgian Academy**
 **January 2020 - February 2020**
-- Developed the website for Georgian Academy ([georgiansacademy.com](https://georgiansacademy.com/)).
+- Designed and developed the website for Georgian Academy ([georgiansacademy.com](https://georgiansacademy.com/)).

 ---

-## Education
+## Freelance Availability

-- **B.Tech in Computer Science**
-  Guru Gobind Singh Indraprastha University | 2015-2019 | 72.66%
-- **12th**
-  Dwarka International School | 2015 | 85.4%
-- **10th**
-  Rashtriya Military School | 2013 | 7.8 CGPA
+I am currently available for freelance work and open to picking full projects.
+If you're looking for a dedicated and highly skilled developer for your project, feel free to reach out to discuss your requirements!

 ---

-## Extracurricular Activities

-- Founder of C.O.D.E.
-(Collaborative Open Development Environment)
-- Member of Zaria Society for Social Work
-- Active participant in basketball tournaments

----

 ## Open-Source Contributions

-- Contributions to various open-source repositories and projects, showcasing my commitment to community development and continuous learning.
+- Contributed to various open-source repositories, demonstrating my commitment to continuous learning and community-driven development.